GollumGPT/The-Fellowship-of-the-Code-2026/misc/reading-the-runes.md

 The system does not define what valid input is.
 As a result, invalid data can enter the state layer directly, breaking core logic.

 **Issue 3: UI and state are not consistently synchronized**

+The UI update is not consistently aligned with state changes, particularly in the “Eat” logic.

 Where:
 ```js
 updateStatus();